Ariana James And Jen Selter Sizzle In Skimpy Bikinis As Both Pose Together For New Instagram Snap

 Fitness model Ariana James, who is famous on the photo-sharing website for her amazing body and beautiful looks, recently took to her page and treated her 1.8 million fans to a series of new hot pictures.

 In the new set of pics, the model could be seen rocking a pink bikini top and blue string bikini bottoms, one that allowed the hottie to show off her perfect physique.
-The model loosely tied her hair, opted for minimal makeup and accessorized with a pair of sunglasses.
+The model loosely tied her hair, opted for minimal makeup, and accessorized with a pair of sunglasses.

-The model posed along side American fitness model and celebrity, Jen Selter, who donned a skimpy yellow bikini to flaunt her amazing abs and beautiful figure.
-Like Ariana, Jen also wore her hair down, opted for minimal makeup and accessorized with a pair of sunglasses.
+The model posed alongside American fitness model and celebrity, Jen Selter, who donned a skimpy yellow bikini to flaunt her amazing abs and beautiful figure.
+Like Ariana, Jen also wore her hair down, opted for minimal makeup, and accessorized with a pair of sunglasses.

 The models posed with their feet submerged in a shallow pool.
 Ariana, however, didn’t specify the location.
 She wrote a meaningful caption in Spanish, which roughly means the following, according to a Google translation.